-This buying guide will walk you through a list of essential tools your business needs to serve ice cream and frozen treats that wow your customers and bump up your sales.
+This buying guide will walk you through a list of essential tools and equipment your business needs to serve ice cream and frozen treats that wow your customers and bump up your sales.

 Who doesn’t love blended drinks on a hot summer patio, especially those with crushed ice or ice cream?
 A good, solid blender is great for all those needs.
 The size of blender you need will depend on how many drinks you hope to make daily and could even be broken down further to how many per hour during peak time.

 This type of blender can be used for everything from milkshakes, blended coffee and tea beverages or even vegan smoothies.

 If ice is part of your blended drink menu, a countertop blender is the best choice.

 Spindle blenders, also called commercial drink mixers, are another option if you plan on having milkshakes on your menu.
 They are also great for coffee drinks, protein shakes or even cocktails.
 The spindle (agitator) mixes and aerates the ingredients.
 Depending on what type of drinks you concoct, a variety of adapters may be required.

 Units are available with one spindle, two or three spindles.
 One is perfect for light-duty and low volume.
 Two allows for increased productivity and can handle making two drinks simultaneously.
 Three spindles, yes, you guessed it, allow three drinks at a time.
 This is the perfect choice for high-volume foodservice businesses and ice cream shops.